dehouwerdries/Vagrant-researchproject/README.md

 - Lenny Van de Winkel
 - Arno Heyvaert

+## Repository content
+This repository contains our research paper about Vagrant and all our code.

 ## Structure

 **/multi-purpose-vagrantfile**: This folder contains a general multi-provider Vagrantfile.
 The default provider is Virtualbox.